getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 An example use of the `op` and `description` properties together is `op: sql.query` and `description: SELECT * FROM users WHERE last_active < DATE_SUB(CURRENT_DATE, INTERVAL 1 YEAR)`.
 The `status` property is often used to indicate the success or failure of the span's operation, or for a response code in the case of HTTP requests.
 Finally, `tags` and `data` allow you attach further contextual information to the span, such as `function: middleware.auth.is_authenticated` for a function call or `request: {url: ..., headers: ... , body: ...}` for an HTTP request.

-### Good to Know (needs a better name) `[FPA: Tracing Relationships]`
+### Good to Know (needs a better name) `[FPA: Tracing Relationships kmclb: but that's really what this entire (big) section is about.
+This smaller section is more "fun factoids which are helpful but didn't fit anywhere else" - some are about relationships between traces, transactions, and spans, but some are just about one of those]`

 A few more important points about traces, transactions, and spans, and the way they relate to one another:

-**Trace Duration**: Because a trace is a collection of transactions, traces don't have their own start and end times.
+**Trace Duration**: Because a trace just is a collection of transactions, traces don't have their own start and end times.
 Instead, a trace begins when its earliest transaction starts, and ends when its latest transaction ends.
-As a result, you can't explicitly start or end a trace, you can only start and end the transactions in that trace.
+As a result, you can't explicitly start or end a trace directly.
+Instead, you create a trace by creating the first transaction in that trace, and you complete a trace by completing all of transactions it contains.

 **Async Transactions**: Because of the possibility of asynchronous processes, child transactions may outlive the transactions containing their parent spans, sometimes by many orders of magnitude.
-For example, if a backend API call sets off a long-running processing task, then immediately returns a response, the backend transaction will finish (and its data will be sent to Sentry) long before the async task transaction does.
-Asynchronicity also means that the order in which transactions are sent to (and received by) Sentry is not dependent on the order in which they were created.
-(Because of the variability of transmission times, order of receipt for transactions in the same trace is also only somewhat correlated with order of completion.)
+For example, if a backend API call sets off a long-running processing task and then immediately returns a response, the backend transaction will finish (and its data will be sent to Sentry) long before the async task transaction does.
+Asynchronicity also means that the order in which transactions are sent to (and received by) Sentry does not in any way depend on the order in which they were created.
+(By contrast, order of receipt for transactions in the same trace _is_ correlated with order of completion, though because of factors like the variability of transmission times, the correlation is far from perfect.)

 **Orphan Transactions**: In theory, in a fully instrumented system, each trace should contain only one transaction and one span (the transaction's root) without a parent, namely the transaction in the originating service.
 However, in practice, you may not have tracing enabled in every one of your services, or an instrumented service may fail to report a transaction due to network disruption or other unforeseen circumstances.
-When this happens, you may have gaps in your trace hierarchy.
+When this happens, you may see gaps in your trace hierarchy.
 Specifically, you may see transactions partway through the trace whose parent spans haven't been recorded as part of any known transactions.
 Such non-originating, parentless transactions are called **orphan transactions**.

 `[kmclb: depending on how we end up formatting this, may need to make this one paragraph]` **Clock Skew**: If you are collecting transactions from multiple machines, you will likely encounter **clock skew**, where timestamps in one transaction don't align with timestamps in another.
 For example, if your backend makes a database call, the backend transaction logically should start before the database transaction does.
-But if the system time on the two machines (hosting your backend and database, respectively) aren't synced to common standard, it's possible that won't be the case.
+But if the system time on each machine (those hosting your backend and database, respectively) isn't synced to common standard, it's possible that won't be the case.
 It's also possible for the ordering to be correct, but for the two recorded timeframes to not line up in a way that accurately reflects what actually happened.

 Because there is no way for Sentry to judge either the relative or absolute accuracy of your timestamps, it does not attempt to correct or modify them in any way.
 And while you can reduce clock skew by using Network Time Protocol (NTP) or your cloud provider's clock synchronization services, you may still notice small drifts in your data, as synchronizing clocks on small intervals is challenging.

 **Nesting Spans**: Though our examples above had four levels in their hierarchy (trace, transaction, span, child span) there's no set limit to how deep the nesting of spans can go.
-There are, however, practical limits: transaction payloads sent to Sentry have a maximum allowed size (currently `[kmclb: find out what this is]`), as there's a balance to be struck between your data's granularity and its usability.
+There are, however, practical limits: transaction payloads sent to Sentry have a maximum allowed size (currently `[kmclb: find out what this is]`), and there's a balance to be struck between your data's granularity and its usability.

 **Zero-duration Spans**: It's possible for a span to have equal start and end times, and therefore be recorded as taking no time.
 This can occur either because the span is being used as a marker (such as is done in [the browser's Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark)) or because the amount of time the operation took is less than the measurement resolution (which will vary by service).